BackReturn Home

 "Resilience" is the ability for something to return to its proper state after a shock.
 Within the article 7 Things Resilient Couples Do Differently, Paula Davis-Laack describes a few things that people can do to cultivate resilience within their relationship:

-"People-pleasing" attitudes and behaviors may be adopted with the intention of "smoothing things over".
+"People-pleasing" attitudes and behaviors are sometimes adopted with the intention of "smoothing things over".
 However, being considerate is different from compromising on constructive values.
 The "peace" created through that kind of compromise is ultimately destructive to oneself and their relationships.
 The term "Toxic Codependency" is sometimes used to describe it.

 Making Hard Decisions & Letting Go When Necessary